Unless you take your coffee black, you'll need a splash of something light and creamy to make your morning brew magical like a healthy coffee creamer.

 Perhaps just as importantly, it seems to protect the brain against the cognitive decline associated with aging, greatly reducing the possibilities of Alzheimer's Disease and dementia.
 And those are just the big four.

-There's evidence that moderate coffee consumption can help prevent the development of liver disease, Parkinson's disease, and even some forms of cancer.
+There's evidence that moderate coffee consumption may help prevent the development of liver disease, Parkinson's disease, and even some forms of cancer.

 There are also nutrients in coffee; a single cup can provide 10% of the recommended daily amount of vitamin B2, plus lesser amounts of vitamin B5 and minerals like potassium and magnesium.